Welcome, Scorpio, to your audio astrology reading by Eric Francis.

 The report, which is also valid for Scorpio rising and Moon, includes two segments of astrology and a third segment of tarot, using the Voyager Tarot by James Wanless.

-Thanks for your purchase.
-Please let us know what you think, if you have a moment, by writing to firstname.lastname@example.org.
+Thank you for your purchase.
+Please let us know what you think of the Scorpio reading, if you have a moment, by writing to firstname.lastname@example.org.